afraa-n/XAI_in_LLMs/README.md

 # XAI in Large Language Models - Token Saliency Analysis in Food Descriptions

 ## 🚀 Overview
 This project explores how the GPT-2 model processes and evaluates different words (or tokens) in food descriptions.
-We use a method called saliency analysis to see which words are most important when the model generates text based on a given prompt.
+I used saliency analysis to see which words are most important when the model generates text based on a given prompt.

 ## 📝 Steps
 1. **Set Up:**